michurin/cnbot/README.md

 ### Basic values

+- Simplicity of contract: you have know only a few simple ideas to write your own bot
-- Simplicity: functions better them methods, concrete types better then interfaces
+- Simplicity of code: functions better them methods, concrete types better then interfaces and so on
-- Clear logs: caller, labels
+- Clear logs: caller, labels, clear logging levels
-- Security: restrict access by users white list, pass only certain environment variables to script
+- Security: restrict access by users white list, pass only certain environment variables to script, force working directory, timeouts, kill whole process group and so on

 ### Disadvantages and oversimplifications

 - This bot is not design for high load
-- The bot doesn't have persistent storage, therefore, it can lose messages on restart
+- The bot doesn't have persistent storage: it can lose messages on restart, no throttling, no retries
-- Throttling is not implemented
-- Retries is not implemented
-- Inline keyboard, custom reply keyboard, messages editing are not supported
+- Inline keyboard, custom reply keyboard, messages editing and other features are not supported

 ## :airplane: Quick start